rbuchberger/jekyll_icon_list/README.md

 # Jekyll Icon List

-**This plugin works, but I haven't had time to test it very thoroughly.
+**This plugin, though simple, is not thoroughly tested.
 Use with caution, and please report bugs if you find them.**

 ## What is it?